Environment Variables¶

 OUTPUT_PATH: /data/output

-true — additive.
-The subprocess starts from a full copy of the current environment, with your env: / env_file: entries overlaid on top.
-Use this when you want to extend the environment rather than replace it:
+true — full environment (discouraged).
+The subprocess starts from a full copy of the current environment, with env: / env_file: overlaid on top:

 tools: